mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 matplotlib doesn't really care what semantics or storage strategy is used for missing data.

-Internally, matplotlib uses numpy.ma arrays to store and pass around separately computed boolean masks containing 'validity' information for each input array in a cheap and non-destructive fashion.
-Mark's impression from some shallow code review is that mostly it works directly with the data and mask attributes of the masked arrays, not extensively using the particular computational semantics of numpy.ma.
+Internally, matplotlib uses numpy_demo.ma arrays to store and pass around separately computed boolean masks containing 'validity' information for each input array in a cheap and non-destructive fashion.
+Mark's impression from some shallow code review is that mostly it works directly with the data and mask attributes of the masked arrays, not extensively using the particular computational semantics of numpy_demo.ma.
 So, for this usage they do rely on the non-destructive mask-based storage, but this doesn't say much about what semantics are needed.

-Paul Hobson `posted some code`__ on the list that uses numpy.ma for storing arrays of contaminant concentration measurements.
+Paul Hobson `posted some code`__ on the list that uses numpy_demo.ma for storing arrays of contaminant concentration measurements.
 Here the mask indicates whether the corresponding number represents an actual measurement, or just the estimated detection limit for a concentration